 Include More Visuals In Your Content

 It’s impossible to predict the future without spending time looking at trends and insights from the past.
 If you look at the last twelve months, there has been a significant increase in the number of photos shared on social media.
 With channels like Instagram, Twitter and Facebook putting more focus than ever on photos and visual assets, it’s clear that visuals are leading the way as a huge driver of content.
 According to the folks at Buffer, their studies have shown that visuals are more engaging than text on both Facebook and Twitter.
 This is largely due to the increased emphasis that both of these channels are placing on photos.
 Facebook has given photos more space on the newsfeed and Twitter is now allowing for expanded and embedded photos to live directly in tweets.
 Here’s one of their key findings: Because images are now showing up directly in your newsfeed on Twitter, the user experience is improved as people are no longer being forced to click a link to view the photo.
 It makes third party photo sharing applications that drive users to secondary pages less user friendly and a hinder to the overall experience.
 As you think about your content strategy, think about how you can use visuals to take it to the next level.
-Embed more photos in your blog posts, turn your data into graphics and consider using tools like slideshare or
+Embed more photos in your blog posts, turn your data into graphics and consider using tools like Slideshare to drive distribution.

 Spend More Time Understanding What Goes Viral